Run Large Scale Jobs with EMR on EKS Spark Operator¶

 qps: 300

-If a single worker node only utilizes 50~100 IP address, then the node will reserve 150 IPs from the Subnet, and over 50 IP addresses will be wasted.
+A single worker node utilizing only 50-100 IP addresses will reserve 150 IPs from the subnet, wasting over 50 IP addresses.

 kubectl set env daemonset aws-node -n kube-system WARM_IP_TARGET=5